-Since this initial outreach in the fall of 2015 our Facebook page has received 243 organic "likes" and has 251 "followers".
-Our mailing list, derived from individuals who have subscribed on our website has 272 subscribers.
-We have raised \$11,745 through 50 individual donations to help with associated start-up costs via Go Fund Me as well as \$8,128.39 through community dine-outs, rummage sales and other donations.
-Here are some other comments by our community of donors and supporters:
+Since this initial outreach in the fall of 2015 Sycamore's Facebook page has received 657 organic "likes" and "followers".
+Sycamore's mailing list, derived from individuals who have subscribed on the website and current families, has almost 1,000 subscribers.
+The new school raised \$11,745 through 50 individual donations in its initial phase to help with associated start-up costs via Go Fund Me as well as \$8,128.39 through community dine-outs, rummage sales and other donations.
+Since then, of course, many more funds have been raised through school events to support field trip offerings, new playground equipment and other school items.
+Here are some other comments by the community of donors and supporters at the time of the original school efforts:

 - "Our four adult children graduated from the Waldorf School of Orange County.
-We are excited to see this exceptional education become a possibility for more children" - "An(sic) investment in a healthy, well-rounded education for our nephews Dylan and Tyler.
+We are excited to see this exceptional education become a possibility for more children." - "An(sic) investment in a healthy, well-rounded education for our nephews Dylan and Tyler.
 Good luck getting SCC(C)S up and running!" - "Check out this new charter school that hopefully is coming to HB.
 Like their page...show support.
 It's going to be such a huge benefit to our community!!" - "Excited to talk about the prospect of approval for a Waldorf charter." - "We love waldorf education and the focus on the whole child.
 Love the use of natural materials and learning through art."